-Syntax --entry symbol

-symbol The name of the symbol to be treated as a root symbol and start label is iar_program_start.
+Syntax entry symbol Parameters symbol The name of the symbol to be treated as a root symbol and start label Description Use this option to make a symbol be treated as a root symbol and the start label of the application.
+This is useful for loaders.
+If this option is not used, the default start symbol isiar_program_start.
 A root symbol is kept whether or not it is referenced from the rest of the application, provided its module is included.
-A module in an object file is always included but a module part of a library is only included if needed.
+A module in an object file is always included but a module part of a library is only included if needed. to must be available in your application.
+You must also make refers to the new start label, for exampleredirect rt=myStartLabel.
+See also no_entry , page 302.
+Project>Options>Link er>Library>Override default program entry